Commencement Frequently Asked Questions

 Q: Where do I order my cap and gown?

-The graduating student fee that is charged to each student covers the cost of the cap, gown, and hood (among other things), so these have already been ordered for you.
+The graduating student fee that is charged to each student covers the cost of the cap, gown, and hood (among other things), so these items will be ordered for you.
 Your regalia is ordered based on the height information you provided and your major, with your major determining your hood color.

 Q: If I’m a double major, how do I know what major I will be graduating with?

 Students with more than one major will be walking with the primary (first) major listed on the graduation application, and that determines the hood color that was ordered.
-Graduates were emailed in early March and given the chance to swap which major they want to walk with by informing the Registrar’s Office; however, the window for making these changes has now closed.
+Graduates will be emailed in early March and given the chance to swap which major they want to walk with by informing the Registrar’s Office.

-Q: When and where do I go to pick up my cap and gown (and Commencement guest tickets!)?
+Q: When and where do I go to pick up my cap and gown (and guest tickets)?

 Q: When and where is graduation rehearsal and do I have to attend?